Goodbye 2010s | My 2012 Denver Trip Was Weird And I’m Gonna Try To Explain It But Fail

-Fun fact Denver has a lot of microbreweries, so you can drink lots of beer if that’s your thing (and I like beer particularly when it’s free at a conference).
+Fun fact – Denver has a lot of microbreweries, so you can drink lots of beer if that’s your thing (and I like beer particularly when it’s free at a conference).

 The next day I went to a coffee shop and had a latte.
 I visited the History Colorado Center (tickets were free with the conference), but still felt strange.
 The beer was gone and I hadn’t had anything else to make me feel this way.
 I went to the 16th Street Mall, which has lots of shops and restaurants (a bit touristy).
 I wandered around and took photos of the street pianos there, but never played any.
 I visited a Federal Reserve Museum (that was free).
 I saw oversized public art.

 In Denver the air was dry.
 In New Orleans the air had been muggy; I felt like it was compressing on my chest.
 In Denver the air was too light; I felt like it was sucking the breath from my lungs.
 I felt powerless and disoriented in Denver.
 The weather was hot.
 I had expected Denver to have cool mountain breezes, but there were no breezes during my visit in June.
-Looking back at photos I see cloudy grey skies, but I don’t remember rain, just heat.
+Looking back at photos I see cloudy grey skies, but I don’t recall any rain, just heat.

 Denver this isn’t a criticism.
 I know I was only there for a few days, but what was your city?
-I’ve never felt a such a bewilderment at a place before.
+I’ve never felt such bewilderment at a place before.
 I like most places I’ve visited, and like I said nothing bad happened in Denver.
 It was pleasant enough but I also felt weird and baffled during my entire visit.
-At some point I’d like to go back to Denver and see if my experience is different.
-But I wonder if people feel this way when visiting other cities?
+At some point, I’d like to go back to Denver and see if my experience is different.
+I wonder if people feel this way when visiting other cities?
 Is a city that I love like Montreal or New York or London completely incoherent to other people like Denver was for me?

 Every moment during my time in Denver felt weird, and I don’t know if that weirdness was the city or me.